SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 My flames flickered to a black and red color.
 My entire body shook with each scream from Kael.
 I felt my body become overrun by rage and hate.
 Suddenly, all my mind can focus on is Asli.
 Her face.
 Her laughter.
 Her fire.
 My flames now drench in the hellish color as my body heals itself once again.

 Once I hear even a slight hint to her position, I dash fast enough to bring the snow I was standing on with me.
-Within an instant, I grab her by her neck and begin unleashing a flurry of darts, punches, and blasts of fire directly onto her as I yell incoherently.
+Within an instant, I grab her by her neck and begin unleashing a flurry of knives, punches, and blasts of fire directly onto her as I yell incoherently.

-A new dart manifests in my hands.
+A new knife manifests in my hands.
 A larger, sharper one, sharing my new red and black color.
 Without thinking, I use it to stab her repeatedly, over and over.
-When she pushes me off of her, the dart has been left in her neck.
+When she pushes me off of her, the knife has been left in her neck.

-She pulls the dart out, moaning in pain as she does, touching around the wound.
+She pulls the knife out, moaning in pain as she does, touching around the wound.
 Unlike her others, her fire doesn’t cover them immediately.
 It lingers, staring back at me.

 I dash back to her again, kicking her in the head.
 Then I throw her in the air, and unleash a massive beam of flames in her direction.
 I watch as she falls to the ground, her neck gushing blood.